LuShenJ/PyEMILI/manual/Line_finding.md

 >>Required prominence of peaks.
 See details in `scipy.signal.peak_prominences`.
 The parameter input here is the multiple of the continuum uncertainty. e.g., `prominence = 2` means 2 multiplied by the continuum uncertainties.
 Default is 6.

 >**check_lines** : bool, optional
->>If True, an interactive plot will be presented with the spectral lines automatically found.
-These lines will be colored by blue or red in order to distinguish the boundaries of lines.
+>>If True, an interactive plot will be presented, and the spectral lines will automatically be found.
+These lines will be colored blue or red in order to distinguish the boundaries of lines.
 Default is True.

 >**append** : bool, optional
 >>If True, instead of overwriting the saved line list file, the line list will be added starting from the last line of the line list file.

 NOTE:

 * Place the cursor on the boundary of the line and press the keyboard 'X' to determine the boundaries of the line you want to add.
-After pressing 'X' twice, the fluxes in covered wavelengths will be fitted by Gaussian function.
-And the details of this line will be add in the output line list if the fit is successful.
+After pressing 'X' twice, the fluxes in covered wavelengths will be fitted by the Gaussian function.
+And the details of this line will be added to the output line list if the fit is successful.
-* Place the cursor within the wavelength of line you want to delete and press the keyboard 'D' to delete this line.
+* Place the cursor within the wavelength of the line you want to delete and press the keyboard 'D' to delete this line.
 Lines found automatically can also be deleted.